 ERP helps you to see that the uncomfortable feelings will eventually go away even if you don't perform a compulsion.

-This type of therapy can be challenging and may make you feel more anxious at first.
-It's a good idea to talk to a health care professional before you start about what it involves, and whether you are in a good place to start it.
+This type of therapy can be challenging and might make you feel more anxious at first.
+It may help to talk to a healthcare professional before you start ERP.
+They can answer any questions you have about what it involves, and whether you are in a good place to start the therapy.

 Cognitive therapy focuses on identifying and changing negative feelings about yourself, to help you change unhelpful responses and behaviours.